 You know certain foods are bad for your body, but what about the ones that are bad for Mother Earth?
 Unfortunately, many of our mealtime favorites aren’t so kind to the planet.
 They might require lots of water to produce, create greenhouse gas emissions, generate lots of waste, or contribute to deforestation, among other problems.

-Still, if you’re worried about the planet’s health, you need to start somewhere.
+If you’re worried about the planet’s health, you need to start somewhere.
 You can begin by giving up, cutting back on, or looking for more eco-friendly versions of these nine foods, which environmentalists say might be causing a lot of damage to our planet.

 When it comes to foods that are bad for the environment, most people probably think of beef — and for good reason.
 Beef production requires far more water, land, and nitrogen fertilizer, and it creates more greenhouse gas emissions than other forms of animal protein, scientists have found.
 The massive amount of grain needed to feed most cattle is partly to blame, but even grass-fed cows have a bigger environmental impact than other animals, The Guardian reported.